Arit143/angular-chat-app/README.md

 ##Features

 1. User can see his/her profile.
 User can have the prefilled values once he/she clicks on the country dropdown.
 The `My Profile` link is on the top right.
-2. User can do a chat session with multiple people.
+2. User can do a chat session with multiple people/ single chat.
 You can open `http://localhost:8080` in various new session browsers and try posting message in the chat.
 3. For the purpose of simplicity, the app polls after every `10000 ms` to check whether the time the user logged in and the time the user last messaged is greater than 5 mins.
 If it is greater, the user gets inactive and it is removed from the active users list.
 4. Active users are shown on the left side with green dot under `All Users`.
 Inactive users are removed from the active user list.
 5. Once the user joins the chat room, a message is being posted.
 When the user becomes inactive according to above mentioned logic, a message that the user is inactive is posted.